 - Average position – this refers to your ranking position for your target keywords.
 You will definitely want to put more focus on this.
 However, Google Analytics will only display your average ranking position over other website URLs and keyword queries.

-However, if you find this step to be a bit complicated, we advise you to use BiQ Rank Tracking.
+However, if you find this step to be a bit complicated, use BiQ Rank Tracking.

 Find Keyword Opportunities by Tracking Internal Pages